The Email Unsent: Please Don’t Hire [Candidate]

 Dear [Boss] and [HR Manager],

-That month remains as the hardest month of work in my life.
+That month remains the hardest month of work in my life.
 I worked every day, often 16 hours a day, but always more than 12 hours.
 Lunch was always quick.
 I don’t remember eating breakfast or dinner.
 I don’t remember much of anything… except my interview with GaiKai.

-At the beginning of that month I decided that Wolters Kluwer would not be a good fit for me.
+At the beginning of that month, I decided that Wolters Kluwer would not be a good fit for me.
 I didn’t have time to search for a job.
 I figured I would leave some time after the sale and take a break while I searched.
 A friend at GaiKai serendipitously reached out to me and connected me with their recruiter.

 - Randy